SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 -   `express.static` serves static assets such as HTML files, images, and so on
 -   `express.json` parses incoming requests with JSON payloads
--   `express.urlencoded` parses incoming requests with URL-encoded payload
+-   `express.urlencoded` parses incoming requests with URL-encoded payloads

 ---